-|Jan.
-15 (Autumn Semester and Academic Year)
+|Priority Application Deadline||January 31 (Autumn Semester / Academic Year)

 Spring Semester priority deadline

 |May 15 (Spring Semester)|

 Aarhus is also Denmark's youngest city in terms of the average age of its inhabitants.
 This is clearly evident along the canal in the city center, where the student population frequents the many cafés and restaurants packed tightly along the canal.
 Residents also enjoy the many outdoor opportunities the city has to offer including several city parks, beautiful beaches and tranquil forests.

-You can begin your search for courses right here:
+Students can begin their search for courses right here: Aarhus University course catalog

 If you’re looking for a record of how courses from this institution have been transferred in the past, visit the credit equivalency database to help you determine what foreign courses might satisfy your academic needs here at the UW.